Category Overview

 Project Highlights

-The Blue Mountain Land Trust will acquire an agricultural conservation easement to permanently protect 230 acres while reserving future homesites on non-farmable land.
+Blue Mountain Land Trust acquired an agricultural conservation easement on the Seachris family farm, permanently protecting 215 acres of a 230 acre property in Walla Walla County, WA.
 Located along the Touchet River, the property contains nearly 200 acres of prime agricultural soils and ample water rights for irrigation.
-The property is located immediately outside the town of Touchet along a paved road, and is approximately two miles from US Highway 12; this provides ready access to markets for agricultural products, but also makes the property an attractive target for development.
-The primary conservation value of this project is farmland.
+The property is located immediately outside the town of Touchet along a paved road, and is approximately two miles from US Highway 12; this provides ready access to markets for agricultural products, but also made the area an attractive target for development.
+In August, 2021, the property was preserved for its farmland values under a conservation easement.